These days, it seems that anyone can run for office to be the United States president.

 There is no upper age limit for the president.
 Age has garnered criticism because of the negative implications of swearing in a senior citizen.

-President Joe Biden was 78, and there are questions over why the Democrats couldn’t have found a younger, fitter, more relatable candidate.
+President Joe Biden was 78, and there are questions about why the Democrats couldn’t have found a younger, fitter, more relatable candidate.

-The 25th Amendment and the Presidential Succession Act say that in the case that Joe Biden would be unfit to be president, the vice president would step up to be the acting president.
+The 25th Amendment and the Presidential Succession Act say that if Joe Biden is unfit to be president, the vice president will step up to be the acting president.

 How old do you have to be to run for president?